cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 Which, as noted in the [previous section](../gpg-verify/full-dapp.md), represents that the computation successfully identified the document's signature as valid.

 With this setup, the Cartesi Compute nodes have downloaded the data from IPFS, computed the Merkle root hashes locally, and checked them against the drive's advertised hashes.
 As such, the data was *never* uploaded to the blockchain.
 However, should the data be removed from IPFS, which cannot be verified by on-chain code, any node that cannot retrieve it will request the drive's provider to post the data.
-This process is done automatically by Descartes, and it can be reproduced here by simply instantiating the same computation using the correct Merkle root hashes but invalid IPFS paths.
+This process is done automatically by Cartesi Compute, and it can be reproduced here by simply instantiating the same computation using the correct Merkle root hashes but invalid IPFS paths.

 ## Conclusion